One of the best things about kayak fishing is kitting out your craft ready for a new expedition.

-And for kayak fishing, they make a great place to stash valuables, a change of clothes, documents, or anything else you want to keep dry.
+And for kayak fishing, a good dry bag is essential for storing valuables, a change of clothes, documents, or anything else you want to keep from getting wet.

 There are so many to choose from, but I particularly like the Sea to Summit options as they’re super lightweight and durable.